 So how do you hire better technical talents, people with sound technical knowledge for your organization?

-As it is not as easy as it apparently seems to find a technically sound employee, here are some ideas to help you in your quest for the right one:
+As it is not as easy as it seems to find a technically sound employee, here are some ideas to help you in your quest for the right one:

-1. Invest In a Strong Technical Leadership Team
+1. Invest in a Strong Technical Leadership Team

-Employee an excellent CMO, CTO and other leaders those who have some level of technical background, even if they are not directly responsible for managing the developers.
+Employee an excellent CMO, CTO, and other leaders those who have some level of technical background, even if they are not directly responsible for managing the developers.

-Alternatively, if you already have a good team that is not too technically sound, and if budget is another constraint, it is best to invest in training.
+Alternatively, if you already have a good team that is not too technically sound, and if the budget is another constraint, it is best to invest in training.

 It is so because technical employees prefer to learn and improve their efficiency from resourceful leaders and hence if the leadership team cannot do that, your employees will be less likely to want to stay in your organization.